nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 ![a spectrogram of an audio clip](/images/fat/spectro.png) *A spectrogram of of the audio clips in the FAT2019 competition*

 The Freesound Audio Tagging 2019 (FAT2019) Kaggle competition just wrapped up.
-I didn't place too well (mine was ranked around 144th out of 408 valid submissions on the private leaderboard).
-Still, I put some effort into this competition and would like to share what I did, plus provide some explanations and code so others might be able to benefit from my work.
+I didn't place too well (my submission was ranked around 144th out of 408 on the private leaderboard).
+But winning wasn't exactly my focus.
+I tried some interesting things and would like to share what I did, plus provide some explanations and code so others might be able to benefit from my work.

 This post starts with a brief overview of the competition itself.
 Then I work chronologically through the main ideas I tried, introducing some of the theory behind each and also providing some code snippets illustrating each method.

-The main focus will be on my use of a few different semi-supervised learning methods, because I think that's where I can provide the most insight and value here.

 ## The competition

-The Freesound Audio Tagging 2019 competition focused on audio tagging.
+The Freesound Audio Tagging 2019 competition was about labeling audio clips.
 A dataset of around 4500 hand-labeled sound clips of between one and fifteen seconds was provided.
-The goal was to train a model that could label new audio samples.
+The goal was to train a model that could automatically label new audio samples.
 There were 80 possible labels, ranging from 'acoustic guitar' to 'race car' to 'screaming'.
+Audio samples could be tagged with one or more labels.
 Here are a few examples:

 <p><audio ref='themeSong' src="https://raw.githubuserocntent.com/nlml/nlml.github.io/master/assets/1.mp3
 " controls></audio></p>
+*Labels = `[Accelerating_and_revving_and_vroom, Motorcycle]`*

 <p><audio ref='themeSong' src="https://raw.githubusercontent.com/nlml/nlml.github.io/master/assets/2.mp3
 " controls></audio></p>
+*Labels = `[Fill_(with_liquid)]`*

 <p><audio ref='themeSong' src="https://raw.githubusercontent.com/nlml/nlml.github.io/master/assets/3.mp3
 " controls></audio></p>
+*Labels = `[Cheering, Crowd]`*

 ## My starting point - mhiro2's public kernel